Allow me to introduce one of my latest and proudest creations, Calculatron 9,999 - my attempt at making a StarMade logic calculator.

 - Any example of sub-optimal efficiency, wasteful component economy or lack of functional elegance should be viewed in the light of the above fact.

 - I had to come up with all these solutions to the many sub-problems of making a calculator by myself, except for the seven-segment digits of the display, the number pad layout, and maybe a few other things.

 - I gave it some thought and am aware that mechanized addition is a much simpler problem to solve than mechanized subtraction, division or multiplication (it's very unlikely that I will ever try to build those into future versions of this machine).

 - As any logic system with delayed signals, this calculator might malfunction in laggy conditions (please make sure to rule this out if it seems that the system has an error).

-I never was exactly the typical nerd, never was especially inclined to the kind of thinking required in this kind of engineering, but one day, 4 years ago, I sat in an office, I think I had some daydreaming imagery flashing in at the time about possible ways in which the light sensors of digital cameras might work, than I took a glimpse at a desktop calculator, and some connection was recognized there between the two.
+I never was exactly the typical nerd, never was especially inclined to the kind of thinking required in this kind of engineering, but one day, 4 years ago, I sat in an office, I think I had some daydreaming imagery flashing in at the time about possible ways in which the light sensors of digital cameras might work, then I took a glimpse at a desktop calculator, and some connection between the two was recognized there.
 I felt humbled after realizing that that cheap thingy made of some plastic and copper could do all that fancy arithmetics, and that there must have been a metric ton of clever thinking going on sometime in the past that made all this "tech magic" possible.

 Naturally, I couldn't go any further than a few superficial qualitative insights about what it might be doing in order to give quick, correct and comprehensible outputs as a reaction to intelligible inputs.
 Not knowing that much about logic gates and stuff, I messed around on paper for a few days, settling only the most trivial basics on an abstract level.
 Some time later I started thinking of concrete solutions, in terms of ancient electro-mechanical designs, with relay devices and such.